lexjansen/cdisc360i-pocs/README.md

 **bc_dss2crf**:

 - cdash_poc_odm20.py: script to create ODM XML v2.0 XML, CRFs in HTML, and annotated CRFs in HTML.
 - cdash_poc_odm132.py: script to create ODM XML v1.3.2 XML, CRFs in HTML, and annotated CRFs in HTML.

+The scripts use the [odmlib](https://pypi.org/project/odmlib/) Python library.
+A good introduction to this library can be found in Sam Hume's "Using odmlib to Create ODM and Define-XML Tools in Python" [paper](https://www.lexjansen.com/phuse-us/2022/os/PAP_OS01.pdf) and [presentation](https://www.lexjansen.com/phuse-us/2022/os/PRE_OS01.pdf).

 **config**: